-About the Leadership Conference
+About the Leadership & Ethics Conference

-The conference attracts the attention of faculty and students of the nation’s foremost schools, members of the public and private sectors, military leaders, and non-profit audiences.
+The conference attracts the attention of faculty and students from the nation’s foremost schools, members of the public and private sectors, military leaders, and non-profit audiences.
 By bringing these representatives on Post, VMI once again leads national conversations on diverse themes of leadership and ethics in modern society.

 2015 Honor in Service: Leaders Responding to the Needs of Our Time